United Nations Sustainable Development Goals

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all

 - Nexus, the University’s £40 million innovation hub, demonstrates our commitment to building collaborations with businesses to help them innovate and grow.
-Nexus offers continued support for businesses in the Leeds city region, most recently through facilitation of the Leap programme.
-Leap is an entirely free online programme for would-be entrepreneurs to gain the necessary information, tools and mentoring support to kick-start their business ideas that may have come to light during the recent lockdown.
+Nexus offers continued support for businesses in the Leeds city region, through access to training, resources and facilities, as well as regular events and networking.

 - The University of Leeds’ entrepreneurship support scheme, SPARK, provides students with a range of support and resources when thinking about starting their own business including financial support, mentoring, professional career advice and access to physical and online resources.
 SPARK, along with our Centre for Enterprise & Entrepreneurship Studies, have both won all four major national awards for University and Student Entrepreneurship within the UK for our work in this area, the only University to ever achieve this.